 With non-regenerative ranging, Figures 2-1 and 2-2 no longer apply in all of their detail.
-The de-spreading may not be used depending on the option chosen and generation of the return link patterns shall not be done.
+Portions of the spreading and de-spreading will not be used depending on the option chosen. used for the ranging.
+The received forward link PN ranging pattern ranging-shall be used on the return link.
+Generation of the return link patterns shown in section 5 shall not be used for non-regenerative ranging.

 Sections and figures that show the generation of the forward range patterns shall still apply.
+The forward range channel shall be demodulated and the chip pattern applied to the return link using either BPSK or QPSK modulation.

-Sections and figures that show the command spreading shall apply if an option requiring command spreading is used.
+Sections and figures that show the command spreading shall not apply if an option requiring command spreading is used if a User chooses to send the forward ranging PN pattern only.

-The patterns for non-coherent PN patterns shall not be used.
+The patterns for non-coherent PN shall not be used for ranging.